thomasgruebl/mount-usb-in-sandbox/README.md

 - Rejects mount attempts on host using usbguard (https://usbguard.github.io/)
 - Disconnects host from all network interfaces by default (optionally you can specify particular interfaces)
 - Optionally mounts USB in a pre-configured Whonix sandbox (starts gateway + workstation)
+- **Note: Does not replace a proper air-bridged sandbox.
+Should only serve as an emergency sandboxing solution if no other options are available.**

 ## Dependencies
 - VirtualBox (https://www.virtualbox.org/wiki/Downloads) including the VirtualBox Extension pack